shawilly/ponokai/README.md

 Dive into the details with our [documentation](https://github.com/shawilly/ponokai/blob/master/doc/ponokai.txt).

 ### 🤝 Contributing
 Got ideas?
-Join the evolution of Ponokai.
-Check out our [contributing guide](https://www.sainnhe.dev/post/contributing-guide/).
+You can follow the original sonokai [contributing guide](https://www.sainnhe.dev/post/contributing-guide/).

 ### 💡 Inspirations
 Ponokai is inspired by: